 Social Media for NGOs

-Social media offer a great chance for NGOs to present their work to the outside world and to get into contact with their supporters, their beneficiaries and other people interested in their work.
+Social media offers a great chance for NGOs to present their work to the outside world and to get into contact with their supporters, their beneficiaries and other people interested in their work.
 These profiles do not have the same function as a website though, as they are – as the name already suggests – much more social.
 It is important to use this social and interactive side to engage with the audience and make them a part of the work.
 Only in this way, social media profiles have an extra benefit for NGOs.

 On social media, you can share pictures, short texts and little videos that give an insight into your work instantly.
 You have the chance to get in contact with people who want to know more and will get direct feedback for your work.
 You can also network with others working in your area or with potential donors through your social media profiles.
 With new tools that are becoming more common now, it is even possible to directly fundraise through social media.
 So if your NGO has the need to present the work you do to the outside, using social media channels makes a lot of sense to tap into the potential that lies here.